[Updated post from September 30, 2020]

-With the holiday season right around the corner, businesses are now gearing up for the busiest period of the year.
+With the holiday season now right around the corner, merchants are gearing up for the busiest period of the year.
 One of your biggest considerations?
-New surcharges and shipping fees that can add a considerable amount to your shipping costs.
+Understanding how shipping costs may cut into your profit margins.

-Ecommerce sales have skyrocketed as a result of the COVID-19 pandemic.
+eCommerce sales have skyrocketed as a result of the COVID-19 pandemic, and 2021 has been a continuation of the dominance of online shopping.
 However, this is both a blessing and a curse for merchants and retailers.
-While healthy sales are reassuring, it means that peak season surcharges are likely to have more of an impact on your operation this holiday season.
+While healthy sales are reassuring, it means that peak season surcharges are more likely to hit your bottom line this holiday season.

 The demand for shipping and freight isn’t uniform, but cyclical.
 Rather, major holiday events such as Black Friday and Cyber Monday create huge spikes in consumer demand – and a corresponding increase in the need for shipping services.